vannguyengd/gooddata-ui/docs/19_webcomponents_angular.md

 <gd-dashboard dashboard="my-dashboard-id"></gd-dashboard>
 ```

-You can copy the insight id and dashboard id from the URL bar of your web browser,
+You can copy the *insight id* and *dashboard id* from the URL bar of your web browser,
-from Analyze and Dashboards pages respectively.
+from the Analyze and Dashboards pages respectively.
 At this point you should see an insight and a dashboard rendering
 on the screen.

-We set height of the `gd-insight` to a static value as it's expecting a flex layout and would collapse to a 0 height
+We set the height of the `gd-insight` to a static value as it's expecting a flex layout and would collapse to a `0` height
 otherwise.

 ## Define dashboardId and insightId dynamically